amranidev/scaffold-interface-docs/relationships/manytomany.md

 Well, this will create a new pivot table schema ready to be migrated adding ManyToMany raltionship methods to models.

-> This action doesn't create views,controllers and routes, because we belive that each web artisan has his own unique methodology.
+> This action doesn't create views, controllers, and routes because we believe that each web artisan has his own unique methodology.

 ![doc7](../img/doc7.png)